cblanken/cblanken.github.io/content/articles/OverTheWireNatas.md

 ## To be continued

-{% callout(type="note") %}
+> [!Note]

-I hope you enjoyed the walkthrough.
-When time permits, I intend to expand this post to include every level of OverTheWire Natas.
+> I hope you enjoyed the walkthrough.
+When time permits, I intend to expand this
+> post to include every level of OverTheWire Natas.
+>

-Happy hacking!
+> Happy hacking!
-{% end %}